Passione Caracciola 2019

-Passione Caracciola is organised by Rudolf Caracciola Service GmbH as part of the project to bring back the legend of Caratsch (his German nickname).
+Passione Caracciola is organized by Rudolf Caracciola Service GmbH as part of the project to bring back the legend of Caratsch (his German nickname).
 Every year, a maximum of 58 crews, the same number of years of the champion’s life, takes part in this regularity rally all about the joy of driving through stunning places, with just the right dash of competition.

-The desire to spend time together comes first in this race, in an atmosphere linked to the history of motor sport races, to the legend of the Silver Arrows and to their driver par excellence: Rudolf Caracciola.
+The desire to spend time together comes first in this race, in an atmosphere linked to the history of motorsport races, to the legend of the Silver Arrows, and to their driver par excellence: Rudolf Caracciola.

 What is Passione Caracciola?

 It’s a gathering during which they wish to be together prevails but, above all, the desire to share one’s real passion: cars.

 - Class D - Post Vintage before 1945